ValdemarGr/gql/website/docs/overview/example.md

 But also some unique features such as, herustic query planning and signals.
 The most important goals of gql is to be simple, predictable and composable.

-For this showcase, Star Wars will be out domain of choice:
+For this showcase, Star Wars will be our domain of choice:
 ```scala
 sealed trait Episode